Journey to Discovery Career Blog

 Critical Thinking Skills: A Guide to Smarter Decisions and Better Problem-Solving Skills

-• According to the World Economic Forum, analytical and critical thinking consistently rank among the most in-demand skills for the future workforce.
-That means mastering this ability can significantly impact your career, leadership potential, and personal growth.
-So, what does critical thinking involve?
+According to the World Economic Forum, analytical and critical thinking consistently rank among the most in-demand skills for the future workforce.
+That means developing these skills now can have a lasting impact on your academic success, career opportunities, leadership potential, and personal growth.

 The American Psychological Association defines critical thinking as purposeful, reasoned, and goal-directed thinking.
-In simple terms: it’s thinking about your thinking.
+In simple terms, it’s thinking about your thinking—taking the time to question information, consider different perspectives, and make thoughtful decisions instead of reacting impulsively.

 Why Critical Thinking Skills Matter